Jayden Lawson

 You should use tough cuts of meat for stew.
 Chuck and round are most commonly used for boiled beef stew.
 These are also among the most affordable options.

 In theory, you can use any kind of beef for stew.
 But tougher cuts of meat result in a tender stew.
-These cuts have more collagen and more marbling, which means more fat in the connective tissue.
+These cuts have more collagen and marbling, meaning more fat in the connective tissue.

 When you cook the beef cubes in a Dutch oven or a slow cooker, the connective tissue breaks down, and collagen transforms into gelatin, which results in tender and juicy beef stew meat.